-Dr. Edward Hart is a neurodevelopmental disabilities and osteopathic manipulative medicine specialist in Salem, MA.
-In his practice, he is particularly interested in tourette syndrome and epilepsy.
-He is affiliated with Massachusetts General Hospital.
-Dr. Hart obtained his medical school training at New York University (NYU) School of Medicine and performed his residency at New York-Presbyterian Hospital and The Children's Hospital of Philadelphia.
-He honors several insurance carriers, including Prudential (PruCare), Aetna, and Medicaid.
-Dr. Hart has received professional recognition including the following: Teacher of the Year, Mass General Hospital, Division of Pediatric Neurology.
-New patients are welcome to contact his office for an appointment.
+Dr. Edward Hart's areas of specialization are neurodevelopmental disabilities and osteopathic manipulative medicine.
+He has indicated that his clinical interests include tourette syndrome and epilepsy.
+Dr. Hart is professionally affiliated with Massachusetts General Hospital.
+He attended New York University (NYU) School of Medicine and then went on to complete his residency at New York-Presbyterian Hospital and The Children's Hospital of Philadelphia.
+He accepts Prudential (PruCare), Aetna, and Medicaid, as well as other insurance carriers.
+He has received the following distinction: Teacher of the Year, Mass General Hospital, Division of Pediatric Neurology.
+New patients are welcome to contact Dr. Hart's office for an appointment.

 Clinical interests: Tourette Syndrome, Epilepsy

 Dr. Konrad Mark's medical specialty is neurology (brain & spinal cord disease).
 He speaks German.
 His areas of expertise include the following: back pain, multiple sclerosis (MS), and neck pain.
 Dr. Mark is professionally affiliated with Winchester Hospital, Beverly Hospital, and Melrose-Wakefield Hospital.
 Dr. Mark studied medicine at Medical University of South Carolina College of Medicine.
 His training includes residency programs at Barnes-Jewish Hospital and Boston Medical Center.
 He honors several insurance carriers, including Neighborhood Health Plan, AARP, and Cigna.
 He is accepting new patients.

 Clinical interests: Headache, Multiple Sclerosis, Neck Pain, Stroke, Epilepsy, Neurological Disorders, Weakness, Back ...
 (Read more)